mrsimoes/hlnsync/README.md

 - Support partial hashes for quicker comparison of same-size files.

-- Further optimizations to sync algorithm.
-Currently, it's straightforward, but has worked well in most cases.
+- Further optimizations to the sync algorithm.
+It's straightforward, but has been working well in practice.

 - Support for checking for duplicates by actual content, not just hash.